OpenTechStrategies/hypha-wiki/Deployment:-Standalone-App.md

 These are the basic packages needed before you can start the installation process.

-- python3-pip - install using  `sudo apt-get install python3-pip`
+- python3-pip and python3-venv - install using  `sudo apt-get install python3-pip python3-venv`
-- postgresql (version 10.9) use `sudo apt-get install postgresql postgresql-contrib postgresql-server-dev-11`
+- postgresql (version 11.x or 12.x) use `sudo apt-get install postgresql postgresql-contrib postgresql-server-dev-11`
-- to install nodejs (version v12.5.0), use nodesource.
+- to install nodejs (version v12.x), use nodesource.
 Add the PPA to your sources list by running this script: `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -` then `sudo apt-get install nodejs`

 ### Python virtual environment